fengyuanyang/katacoda-scenarios/docker/docker-basic-commands/step2.md

 `nginx`

 ### docker pull
+Pull an image or a repository from a registry

-In order to run images, need to pull it first via command `docker pull nginx`{{execute}}
+In order to run images, need to pull image nginx first `docker pull nginx`{{execute}}

 `